 Follow the Money

 In its first year of operation, NOM paid nearly 14% of its budget to Brian Brown and Maggie Gallagher.
 The subsequent year, when NOM's budget increased significantly, Brown and Gallagher both received larger paychecks, though it represented a smaller percentage of NOM's overall budget at just 5%.
-Brown is now paid over $150,000
+Brown is now paid over $150,000 per year.

 Additionally, NOM seems to be attempting to hide a $166,000 consulting payment to Common Sense America.
 While it appears on the version of their Form 990 available from the IRS, they have removed it from the version of the Form 990 that NOM makes available through their website.
-Common Sense America's registered agent is Maggie Gallagher's son Patrick and Brian Brown sits on the Common Sense America’s board.
+Common Sense America's registered agent is Maggie Gallagher's son Patrick, and Brian Brown sits on Common Sense America’s board.

 Gallagher's $125,000 salary in 2007 as president of the Institute for Marriage and Public Policy was roughly 51% of revenue and 35% of expenses, a ratio that was called "out of the ordinary" by an analyst with Charity Navigator, a respected, independent charity evaluator.
 The analyst reported that a charity CEO's salary of 35% of expenses is "very large" and "rarely do we see anything quite as large."